 Things to Do in Lubbock, Texas This Weekend

 Lubbock offers some of the most amazing sights and activities in TX and lucky for you, The Park Apartments offers you easy access to it all!
 Spend a day exploring all of the amazing shops and restaurants with your friends, or uncover hidden treasures in one of the amazing museums like the Science Spectrum Museum!
-There are so many activities and places to visit for every occasion, like romantic date nights, family fun days, or a quiet day spent with yourself!
+There are so many activities and places to visit for every occasion, like a night out, family fun days, or a quiet day spent with yourself!

 FUN PLACES TO VISIT IN LUBBOCK, TX